-Despite their seeming simplicity, winter boots actually come in a number of different styles, and are designed for different purposes.
+Despite their seeming simplicity, winter boots actually come in a number of different styles and are designed for different purposes.
 The majority of the boots tested here are designed for winter hiking, which can be done with or without snowshoes, but are not crampon compatible.
-These boots have great outsoles for traction, compact but warm insulation, and a high ankle cuff to keep out the snow and water.
-These boots are laced up, and can also be used for any other type of winter activity, whether that's performing outdoor chores such as shoveling the walk, running errands in the snow, building snow men or sledding with the kids, or simply walking about town.
-Pac Boots are another type, which feature a separate and removable interior liner, best exemplified by the popular brands Sorel and Kamik.
-These boots are best used for general winter use in very cold temperatures and deep snow, are also good for activities like snow machining, but wouldn't be our first choices for hiking or snowshoeing.
-Finally, there are a few slip-on models, which as the name suggests, lack laces but emphasize convenience by simply being able to pull them on and off quickly without hassle.
+Winter hiking boots have aggressive outsoles for traction, compact but warm insulation, and a high ankle cuff to keep out the snow and water.
+These boots are laced up, and can also be used for any other type of winter activity, whether that's performing outdoor chores such as shoveling the walk, running errands in the snow, building snowmen, sledding with the kids, or simply walking about town.
+Pac Boots are another type we've tested, and they feature a separate and removable interior liner, best exemplified by the popular brands Sorel and Kamik.
+These boots are best used for general winter use in very cold temperatures and deep snow, are also good for activities like snow machining or sledding, but wouldn't be our first choices for hiking or snowshoeing.
+Finally, there are a few slip-on models which, as the name suggests, lack laces but emphasize convenience by allowing you to pull them on and off quickly and without hassle.

-We tested each of these 14 winter boots based upon five critical performance metrics: warmth, water resistance, fit and comfort, ease of use, and traction.
-How we tested them, the critical things to consider for each metric, and the top performers, are all described below.
+We tested each of the 14 winter boots in our review on five critical performance metrics: warmth, water resistance, fit and comfort, ease of use, and traction.
+How we tested them, the things to consider for each metric, and the top performers, are all described below.
 Since there are different types of winter boots that each have different advantages and disadvantages, we encourage you to carefully consider your own needs, which will help you narrow down the selection of which boots are the best choice for you.

 Related: Buying Advice for Winter Boots

 Are you searching for the best value?
-You'll notice that our Best Buy Award winner, the Kamik Nationplus is one of the least expensive models we tested, but it still scores well from a performance standpoint.
-Our Editors' Choice Award winner, the Oboz Bridger 10, is our highest rated boot for performance, and also one of the most expensive models we tested.
+You'll notice that our Best Buy Award winner, the Kamik NationPlus is one of the least expensive models we tested, but it still scores well from a performance standpoint.
+The Oboz Bridger 10 is our highest rated boot for performance, and also one of the most expensive models we tested.
 When considering how much you need to spend, consider what you need your boots to do for you.
 If you're just shoveling the walk a few times a winter, you can go budget.
-If you want functional walking and hiking boots to wear nearly every day of winter, then spending more may make more sense.
+If you want functional walking and hiking boots to wear nearly every day of winter, then spending more may make sense.

 Of course, we test the warmth of these boots outside in the field, but we also test them in the lab for direct head-to-head comparisons.
 The most objective warmth test we perform is to place the boots in an ice bath and take temperature measurements with a laser thermometer every three minutes for 12 minutes total.
-The Oboz Bridger 10 won this test, losing only 13.6 degrees of internal temperature after the full twelve minutes, while also finishing with the highest internal temperature.
-Other top performers for this test were the Keen Targhee Lace High, which lost a mere 15.6 degrees, and the Kamik Greenbay 4, which lost only 17.4 degrees.
-Boots with less insulation, like the Columbia Bugaboot Plus IV, the Bogs Classic Ultra Mid, and the North Face Chilkat III, lost heat more quickly than boots with double the insulation.
+This test provides us with an objective analysis of how quickly cold can permeate a boot, beyond our subjective analysis.
+The Bridger 10 won this test, losing only 13.6 degrees of internal temperature after the full twelve minutes, while also finishing with the highest internal temperature.
+Other top performers for this test were the Keen Targhee Lace High, which lost a mere 15.6 degrees, and the Greenbay 4, which lost only 17.4 degrees.
+Boots with less insulation, like the Bugaboot Plus IV, the Bogs Classic Ultra Mid, and the North Face Chilkat III, lost heat more quickly than boots with double the insulation.

 To further test each boot's warmth, we wore each pair with a light merino wool sock in a slushy ice bath for eight minutes at a time (letting our toes warm back up in between).
 This test helped us determine how well each competitor insulates with a foot inside.
-In some cases, we even tested boots side by side for a more direct comparison.
-While manufacturers rate them many of these boots to temperatures as low as -40 degrees Fahrenheit, we never encounter temperatures that cold in southern Colorado or the mountains of California, so we can't verify those temperature ratings with real-world findings.
+In some cases, we even tested boots side-by-side, with different boots on each foot, for a more direct comparison.
+While manufacturers rate some of these boots to temperatures as low as -40 degrees Fahrenheit, we never encounter temperatures that cold in southern Colorado or the mountains of the West Coast, so we, unfortunately, can't verify those temperature ratings with real-world findings.

 Many boots passed our submersion test with flying colors, allowing absolutely no water to leak into the boot after being submerged five inches deep, even after 10 minutes.
-While it is unlikely that you'll ever just be standing in deep puddles for extended periods while wearing any of these boots, it's comforting to know they can handle it.
-Since many boots were completely water proof up to a certain depth, the tie-breaker for the purpose of scoring then became how deep the water can be before leaking or over-topping takes place.
-At 10.5 inches of waterproof stack height, the Sorel Caribou is the most waterproof boot we tested, followed very closely by the Bogs Classic Ultra Mid and the Oboz Bridger 10".
+While it's unlikely that you'll ever just be standing in deep puddles for extended periods while wearing any of these boots, it's comforting to know they can handle it.
+Since many boots are completely waterproof up to a certain depth, the tie-breaker for the purpose of scoring then became how deep the water could be before leaking or over-topping takes place.
+At 10.5 inches of waterproof stack height, the Caribou is the most waterproof boot we tested, followed very closely by the Bogs Classic and the Bridger 10.

 Fit and Comfort

-Our top-performing models in this metric are the Blundstone Thermals and the Kamik NationPlus.
-These models were loose and comfortable, very cozy, and were simply a joy to have our feet in.
-However, both of them are most appropriate for work, chores, or running errands around town, and didn't give the tighter and more precise fits that serve one better while hiking.
+The most comfortable models, according to our testers, are the Blundstone and the NationPlus.
+These models are loose, very cozy, and are simply a joy to wear.
+However, both of them are most appropriate for work, chores, or running errands around town, and don't give the tighter and more precise fits that serve one better while hiking.

-Among the selections that are designed primarily for hiking, we found the most comfortable to be the Vasque Snowburban Ultra Dry, Merrell Thermo Chill Mid WP, and The North Face Chilkat III.
-These boots were form-fitting enough to be precise but maintained excellent flexibility for hiking long distances.
-Our Editors' Choice award-winning Oboz Bridger 10" were quite comfortable for hiking if you purchase them a half size larger than normal, and after they have broken in a bit and become more flexible in the shaft.
-These necessities are no big deal to some, but precluded them from taking home top ratings in the comfort department.
+Among the selections that are designed primarily for hiking, we find the most comfortable to be the Vasque Snowburban, Merrell Thermo Chill, and The North Face Chilkat.
+These boots are form-fitting enough to be precise, but also maintain excellent flexibility for hiking long distances.
+The Bridger 10 is also quite comfortable for hiking if you purchase them a half size larger than normal, and after they have broken in a bit and become more flexible in the shaft.

 Ease of Use

-Some of our favorite models don't perform as well in this metric.
-But while lacing systems like those on the Oboz Bridger 10 or Timberland Chillberg take a little more time, they reward you with a more supportive fit.
+Some of the highest overall scorers don't perform as well in this metric.
+But while lacing systems like those on the Bridger 10 or Timberland Chillberg take a little more time, they reward you with a more supportive fit.
 Better support keeps them comfortable longer and more suitable for a broader range of activities.
-There are slight differences between the user-friendliness of the lace-up models.
-Some are more time consuming than others.

 — Jeremy Benson, Ryan Huetter and Andy Wellman